peaceGiant/LinAlg-Projects-2425/README.md

 # FCSE Linear Algebra Advanced Projects 2024/2025
-This repositorium contains example codes and template scenes which should help with the development of the advanced projects in the course Linear Algebra.
+This repository contains example codes and template scenes which should help with the development of the advanced projects in the course Linear Algebra.